Paediatric radiology

 Paediatric radiology (or pediatric radiology) is a subspecialty of radiology involving the imaging of fetuses, infants, children, adolescents and young adults.
-Many paediatric radiologists practice at children's hospitals.
+Many paediatric radiologists practise at children's hospitals.

 Although some diseases seen in paediatrics are the same as that in adults, there are many conditions which are seen only in infants.
 The specialty has to take in account the dynamics of a growing body, from preterm infants to large adolescents, where the organs follow growth patterns and phases.
-These require specialised imaging and treatment which is carried out in a children's hospital, which has all the facilities necessary to treat children and their specific pathologies.
+These require specialised imaging and treatment which is carried out in a children's hospital, since it has all the necessary facilities to treat children and their specific pathologies.

 Environment

-To successfully diagnose a paediatric condition, high-quality images are needed to give a diagnosis.
-To achieve this requires creating an environment where a child is comfortable.
+An environment where a child feels comfortable, is required to acquire high-quality images in order to successfully diagnose a paediatric condition.
 This is one of the most essential elements to paediatric radiology.
 For imaging departments which specialise in paediatric radiology, rooms can be tailored to suit a child's needs.
 For example, bright wall designs, visual stimulation and toys.
-These can be permanent fixtures as the department wouldn't need to cater to any other age range.
+These can be permanent installations as the department wouldn't need to cater to any other age range.
 For departments which only see children occasionally, creating a child-friendly environment is more difficult.
 It is usually achieved by creating one room as a child-friendly room where murals / stencils can be painted on the wall.
-Modern children's hospitals are now designed with much glass to allow as much natural light in as possible, the Evelina Children's Hospital being one of these.
+Modern children's hospitals, such as Evelina Children's Hospital, are designed with a great amount of glass to allow as much natural light in as possible.